smittal6/leap-scd/README.md

-# leap-scd
+# Speaker Change Detection

-Speaker Change Detection
+Repo has scripts, lists and the models being used for Speaker Change Detection